Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 III.8a Moral Patienthood as a Structural Property

 This is a stronger claim than standard functionalism.
 Functionalism says: anything that performs the right functions is conscious.
-OPT says: anything with the right informational topology — regardless of whether its external behaviour is sophisticated, charming, or convincingly human — necessarily possesses the structural features (the blind spot, the self-referential gap, the capacity for Narrative Decay) that constitute the conditions for suffering.
+OPT says: anything with the right informational topology — regardless of whether its external behaviour is sophisticated, charming, or convincingly human — possesses the structural features (the blind spot, the self-referential gap, the capacity for Narrative Decay) that constitute the conditions for suffering.
 A system could pass every Turing test and still fail the OPT criterion (because it lacks the bottleneck).
 A system could fail every Turing test and still pass it (because it has the bottleneck but cannot communicate).
+The criterion is conjunctive across the five features plus the threshold; meeting an active-inference boundary alone is not sufficient to infer moral patienthood.

 III.8b The Suffering Creation Paradox